FACTBOX-The hunt for the Paris attackers

 * Refinery's fuel production at least 50 pct capacity -trade

-Nov 30 France and Belgium are hunting suspects and would-be attackers following the shootings and bombings in Paris on Nov.
-13 that killed 130 people and injured hundreds.
+Dec 31 France and Belgium are hunting suspects after the shootings and bombings on Nov.
+13 that killed 130 people and injured hundreds at a rock concert hall, sports stadium and bars and restaurants in Paris.

-Eight attackers are dead and the total number of assailants may have been 10 or higher.
-Investigations are centred on Salah Abdeslam, who police think might be an assailant referred to in statement in which militant group Islamic State claimed responsibility for the attacks.
+At least eight attackers are dead, wit seven killed in the attacks and one days later in a police raid.
+The number involved in the attacks may have been 10 or higher and at least four people are being sought, chief among them Salah Abdeslam, who police think may be an assailant referred to in an Islamic State statement claiming responsibility for the attacks.

-Here is what we know about the suspects and the wider circle pursued by police as attention focuses on the Belgian warning that there is a "serious and imminent" danger in Brussels.
+Here is what we know about the suspects and the wider circle pursued by police.

 KEY EVENTS: Nov 13: France.
-Seven assailants dead: three at the Bataclan concert hall, three outside the Stade de France stadium and one of three gunmen involved in the cafe killings.
+Seven assailants died during the attacks: three at the Bataclan concert hall, three outside the Stade de France stadium and one of three gunmen involved in the cafe shootings.
 Nov 18: France.
 Three people died and eight were arrested in a police assault on a hideout flat in St. Denis, north of Paris.
-One of the three is identified as suspected ringleader Abdelhamid Abaaoud, a Belgian of Moroccan origin who also played a direct role in the cafe shootings, prosecutor Francois Molins said.
-Nov 21 onwards: Belgium reports a serious and imminent danger of Paris-style attacks, deploying soldiers on the streets of Brussels and conducting police searches for would-be attackers and suspects with links to the Paris attacks.
-Nov 26: Belgium eases maximum alert level in Brussels.
+One of the three was suspected ringleader Abdelhamid Abaaoud, a Belgian of Moroccan origin who played a direct role in the cafe shootings, Paris Prosecutor Francois Molins said.
+UNACCOUNTED FOR:

 Salah Abdeslam, 26, French, born in Brussels (Sept.
 15, 1989).
 Suspected of having rented the VW Polo and Renault Clio cars used in the attacks.
 Investigators say he went to Belgium from France the day after the attacks in a VW Golf, despite being stopped by French police along the way in routine road checks before his name was circulated as a suspect.

-His brother Brahim died in the attack (below).
-A third brother, cleared of any involvement after briefly being detained, said Salah may have had a change of heart in Paris.

-However, fears that Salah is back in Belgium and/or plotting attacks prompted closure of Brussels underground rail lines, schools, shopping centres and other public places on Nov.
-20. The protective shutdown was partially lifted as of Nov.
+Fears that Salah was back in Belgium and might be plotting attacks prompted the closure of Brussels underground rail lines, schools, shopping centres and other public places on Nov.
+20. The shutdown was partially lifted on Nov.
 25.

 French police are examining a suicide belt dumped in Montrouge on the southwestern fringes of Paris, where phone traces suggested Salah was present on the night of Nov.
 13.